standardloop/knowledge-transfer/02-kind-gateway-api/README.md

-# Introduction to Local Kubernetes Using Kind
+# Kind with Gateway API using `cloud-provider-kind`

 ## Background